SpellarBot/botorch/docs/botorch_and_ax.md

 Even if you want something more custom, it may still be easier to use the Ax framework.
-For instance, say you want to experiment with using a different kind of surrogate model, or a new type of acquisition function, but leave the rest of the the Bayesian Optimization loop untouched.
+For instance, say you want to experiment with using a different kind of surrogate model, or a new type of acquisition function, but leave the rest of the Bayesian Optimization loop untouched.
 It is then straightforward to plug your custom BoTorch model or acquisition function into Ax to take advantage of Ax's various loop control APIs, as well as its powerful automated metadata management, data storage, etc. See the